 The Santa Barbara Channel is rich in oil and gas resources.
 As a result numerous oil and gas activities have occurred in this region for over a century and oil has been extracted from the Santa Barbara Channel region since 1896 (Lima 1994).
-In 1969, a blowout at the Unocal platform off the California coast near the town of Summerland caused a catastrophic oil spill along the south central California coast.
+In 1969, a blowout at the Unocal platform off the California coast near the town of Summerland caused a significant oil spill along the south central California coast.
 The impacts resulting from this accident were one of the major factors contributing to the designation of the CINMS in 1980.
-Since designation all new oil and gas exploration, development, and protection activities have been prohibited in the Sanctuary.
+Since designation all new oil and gas exploration, development, and production activities have been prohibited in the Sanctuary.

-Currently, there are 79 remaining Federal outer continental shelf (OCS) leases off the coast of Southern California (California Resources Agency, California Coastal Commission 1999).
-Of these 79 Federal leases there are a total of 43 developed or active leases (California Resources Agency, California Coastal Commission 1999), 39 of which are in the Channel Islands region.
-Of the 11 oil fields these active leases draw from, the majority are in a mature stage of development, with production declining or near depletion.
-Two of these lease tracts pre-date CINMS designation and slightly overlap the Sanctuary at its eastern boundary; the rest are outside of the Sanctuary.
+Currently, there are 79 remaining federal outer continental shelf (OCS) active leases off the coast of Southern California (MMS 2008).
+Of these 79 federal leases there are a total of 43 developed (producing) leases (MMS 2008), 39 of which are in the Channel Islands region.
+Three lease units pre-date CINMS